Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 Dryer climates: Dryer climates, especially in winter months, can wreak havoc on skin that’s only ever experienced Singapore’s high humidity.
 Your child or baby’s skin might be even more sensitive.
 While one obvious choice is to layer on moisturiser, be careful to choose baby-safe products.
 Another good tip is to bring aloe vera gel or some kind of soothing, hypoallergenic cream in case your child experiences an itchy winter rash despite your best efforts.

-Fluctuating climates: There’s a common saying in Melbourne that they have four seasons in one day.
+Fluctuating climates: There’s a common saying in Melbourne that they have 4 seasons in one day.
 The truth is, Melbourne isn’t the only place like that.
 If your travel destination might go from blazing hot in the morning to raining hailstones in the afternoon, pack plenty of layers that can be stripped off or put on.
 You’ll also want to pack things like a child-sized raincoat and a big UV protection umbrella to cover you, rain or shine.

 Here’s the truth: There’s no such thing as a perfect holiday.
 Itineraries might look perfect on paper, but play out nothing like they were supposed to—even if you followed all of our travel tips above.

-So the best and most important piece of advice we can give is this: Stay flexible.
+So the best and most important piece of advice we can give is this: stay flexible.
 If the roads are snowed in, take the adventure indoors.
 If it turns out your child detests musicals, leave early and find something else to do as a family.

 Even if it’s your child’s first travel experience and their favourite part about the entire trip was the blueberry muffin they got onboard the flight back home (true story!), don’t feel bad about it.
 The most important part about travelling together as a family is that you finally did it, you saw a piece of the world together, and you’ll be jetting off on another trip in no time.